carbon-language/carbon-lang/flang/documentation/Preprocessing.md

 * Fixed form right margin clipping does not apply to directive lines.
 * Macro names are not recognized as such when spaces are inserted into their invocations in fixed form.
+  This includes spaces at the ends of lines that have been clipped at column 72 (or whatever).
 * Text is rescanned after expansion of macros and arguments.
 * Macros are not expanded within quoted character literals or quoted FORMAT edit descriptors.